gpadolina/TimeSeries-notes/Introduction/ForecastingPlanningGoals.md

 are needed for scheduling.
 As part of the scheduling process, forecasts of demand are often also required.
 #### Medium-term forecasts
 are needed to determine future resource requirements, in order to purchase raw materials, hire personnel, or buy equipment.
+#### Long-term forecasts
+are used in strategic planning.
+Such decision must take account of market opportunities, environmental factors and internal resources.